 Some notable works that you can see at the Prado Museum include Albrecht Durer’s “Self-Portrait” and Peter Paul Ruben’s “The Three Graces” which represent the German and Flemish schools respectively.
 Titian’s “Venus with an Organist and a Dog” are important examples of early Renaissance art.

 - If you’re planning on visiting the Thyssen-Bornemisza and Reina Sofia galleries as well as the Prado then buy a combined ticket for the three.
-You can get these at the entrance to each gallery or buy the Madrid Card online before you travel.
+You can get these at the entrance to each gallery.

 - There are floor plans of the vast Museo Prado available at the entrance.
 It’s well worth planning your route through the museum before you enter.